Jury selection begins in trial over Ahmaud Arbery’s death

 When Judge Timothy Walmsley asked the group if their minds were neutral regarding both sides of the case, only one raised a hand.
 Asked if they were already leaning toward either side, about half raised their hands to indicate yes.

-Prosecutor Linda Dunikoski questioned the group next.
-“Please raise your card if you would like to serve on this jury,” was her final question.
+“Please raise your card if you would like to serve on this jury,” prosecutor Linda Dunikoski instructed as she wrapped up her questions for the group.

 At first, nobody did.
 Finally, one young man raised his hand.